jeet1709/HackCovid19/README.md

 1)python num_plate_detect.py --image image_name.jpg

-if detection is to be done on photo then:
+if detection is to be done on video then:

 2)python num_plate_detect.py --video video_name.mp4